HR-3922-119

 What it does

-This bill would direct the Government Accountability Office (GAO) — Congress's independent research arm — to study how wildfire mitigation efforts work across different land ownership boundaries.
-The GAO would then make recommendations to simplify coordination between federal land management agencies and state, local, and tribal governments.
-The bill does not create new programs, spend money, or change existing law.
+This bill would direct the Government Accountability Office (GAO) to conduct a study examining how wildfire mitigation efforts are coordinated across different land ownership boundaries — including federal, state, local, and tribal lands.
+The GAO would then issue recommendations to simplify and improve cross-boundary wildfire mitigation between federal land management agencies and non-federal partners.

 Who benefits